 As you cut up the potatoes, put them in a bowl full of water and make sure that the water keeps them covered.
 Take them out of the water and pat dry if you are roasting or frying them.

-You can store cut potatoes in water in the refrigerator for up to 24 hours.
+To prevent potatoes from turning brown, it is best to store cut potatoes in water in the refrigerator for up to 24 hours.
 This is a good idea if you have a lot of prep to do for a big meal, and you need to spread out some of the work to make preparations easier.

 Soak Potatoes In Salt Water